Subscribe to updates

 88 Eastern Road, Romford

-The most significant discussion of the meeting concerned the application for 88 Eastern Road, Romford, which proposed a single-storey rear extension to facilitate a change of use from a dwellinghouse to a 10-bedroom House in Multiple Occupation (HMO).
-This application was a resubmission of a previous proposal that had been refused and dismissed on appeal.
+The committee discussed a significant application for a 10-bedroom House in Multiple Occupation (HMO) at 88 Eastern Road, Romford.
+This was a resubmission of a previous application that had been refused and dismissed on appeal.

 Attendees